Possession (trilogy): Surrender

 Surrender is told from the viewpoint of the "Baddie" Raine, the daughter of the Director of Freedom.
 She is roomed with Vi, who has managed to escape the oppressive rule of the Thinkers, in accordance with a request by her father.
 As Vi was extensively brainwashed, Raine's father cannot trust Vi completely and he wants his daughter to monitor Vi's activity and report everything back to him.
 He is especially curious about Vi's potential special abilities.
-However, as Raine watches Vi, she also begins to fall in love with Gunner, who has had a crush on Raine for a long time.
+As Raine watches Vi, she also begins to fall in love with Gunner, who has had a crush on her for a long time.

 Abandon

 In Abandon everything comes to a head: Vi finally makes a choice between Jag and Zenn, which could prove to have far reaching repercussions.
 At the same time, the group must find a way to defeat the Thinkers once and for all, something that is made more difficult by the fact that the resistance has a traitor in their midst.